25 min read

 5 demand forecasting methods

 There are many different ways to create forecasts.
-Here are five of the top demand forecasting methods.
+Based on their needs, every enterprise should consider five common demand forecasting methods.

 1. Trend projection

 It’s important to adjust future projections to account for historical anomalies.
-For example, perhaps you had a sudden spike in demand last year.
-However, it happened after your product was featured on a popular television show, so it is unlikely to repeat.
-Or your eCommerce site got hacked, causing your sales to plunge.
+For example, perhaps you had a sudden spike in demand last year, but it happened after your product was featured on a popular television show, so it is unlikely to repeat.
+Or maybe your ecommerce site got hacked, causing your sales to plunge.
 Be sure to note unusual factors in your historical data when you use the trend projection method.

 2. Market research

 You can do this research on an ongoing basis or during an intensive research period.
-Market research can give you a better picture of your typical customer.
 Your surveys can collect demographic data that will help you target future marketing efforts.
 Market research is particularly helpful for young companies that are just getting to know their customers.

 3. Sales force composite